 Guntram B. Wolff Download CV

 Guntram Wolff is the Director of Bruegel from June 2013.
+He joined Bruegel in April 2011 and was Bruegel's Deputy Director prior to becoming Director.
 His research focuses on the European Union economy and governance, on fiscal policy, and global finance.
 He is also a member of the French prime minister's Conseil d'Analyse Economique.

 He has joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of its governance.
 Prior, he was an economist at the Deutsche Bundesbank, where he coordinated the research team on fiscal policy.
 He also worked as an adviser to the International Monetary Fund.